fluxcd/community/community-roles.md

 Process: refer to [PROCESS.md](PROCESS.md#applying-for-flux-maintainership).

-### flux2 maintainers
+### Core maintainers

-Maintainership in the [flux2 MAINTAINERS file](https://github.com/fluxcd/flux2/blob/main/MAINTAINERS) trickles down to all other Flux 2-related repositories which means that mantainers mentioned there are also maintainers in all other repositories.
+Maintainership in the [flux2 MAINTAINERS file](https://github.com/fluxcd/flux2/blob/main/MAINTAINERS) trickles down to all other Flux 2-related repositories which means that maintainers mentioned there are also maintainers in all other repositories.

 In addition to maintaining `flux2` and Flux 2-related repositories, this team serves as escalation point for the overall project, and anything not easily managed by the Maintainers of each git repository.